VictoriaGuido/hopeonesource-d8/README.md

    ```

 6. Log into your site with drush.
-Access the site and do necessary work at #LOCAL_DEV_URL by running the following commands.
+Access the site and do necessary work at http://local.hopeonesource by running the following commands.
     ```
     $ cd docroot
     $ drush uli